 "This process was not onerous but gave a really accurate view of where we are in terms of our readiness for incorporation and also a steer on what we need to do next.
 We have used the results of the self-assessment to create a Corporate UNCRC action plan and our Champions are using the results to create their own service level actions.
 Overall the tool was very helpful, straightforward to use and has been very helpful in helping pinpoint exactly what we need to do."

-The Framework: Key Steps to Take to Implement the UNCRC
+The Framework: Key Steps to take to Get Ready for UNCRC Incorporation

 1. Leadership and Corporate Commitment